dominickjay/dominickjay.com/src/365albums/but-here-we-are-foo-fighters.md

 ---
-title: "#32.
-But Here We Are - Foo Fighters"
+title: "But Here We Are - Foo Fighters"
 metaDesc: 'Day 32 of my album-a-day mini-project'
 date: 2023-12-11
 albumTitle: But Here We Are